SignPath/website/docs/documentation/docker-signing.md

 * **Developers don't need to keep their own delegation keys**
 * SignPath controls **signing on a semantic level**, where DCT would just verify signatures on manifest files (i.e. with SignPath, a signing request that claims to add a signature to a specific image and/or label can be trusted to do just that and nothing else)

-For _cosign_, there are additional specific advantages:

-* You can **authenticate automated build systems instead of individual developers** and leverage origin verification for CI systems that do not support cosign workload identities (currently only Github and Gitlab in their SaaS offerings)
-* You can use your own key material and **keep your signature data private** without having to operate an own instance of Fulcio

 ## Using cosign {#cosign}

 ### Overview

 _cosign_ belongs to the [sigstore](https://www.sigstore.dev/) project.
 It is primarily targeted at the open source community, allowing individual developers and Github Actions builds to authenticate using OpenIdConnect and receive short-lived signing keys from a Fulcio certificate authority (CA).
-All signatures are recorded in a public transparency log (called rekor).
+All signatures are recorded in a public transparency log (called Rekor).
 Due to the keys not being persistent anywhere, _cosign_ refers to this method as "keyless signing".

 This approach is not practical for all organizations which
 * use an automated build system that does not support cosign (currently only Github Actions SaaS and Gitlab SaaS) or